OpenEvalProject/evals/manuscripts/elife-32763/v2/manuscript.md

 Although theoretically optimal, a central hole position is impractical as it cuts through the midrib.
 This compromises the leaf’s structural rigidity and its main water transport system, causing it to wilt, thus reducing the lifetime of the baffle.
 Additionally, cutting through the rigid midrib may be mechanically difficult.
 Indeed, closer observation of baffle holes (Figure 3—figure supplement 1B) showed that males never cut through major leaf veins.

-## Progressive versus single shot optimization
+### Progressive versus single shot optimization

 Surprisingly, most males made only one hole and thus made a baffle in a single attempt, without any progressive trial and error optimization of baffle design.
 There was, however, one exception, one male made two holes (Figure 4A).
 The first hole was far from the centre and achieved 72.1% of the maximum possible SRE.
 The male then made another hole closer to the centre which on its own would have achieved 96.9% of the maximum SRE.

 ![Figure 4.](https://cdn.elifesciences.org/articles/32763/elife-32763-fig4-v2.jpg)

-**Figure 4.:** A) The baffle of a male who made a very eccentric primary hole and then cut another hole at a more central location.The SRE of a two-holed baffle such as this is difficult to predict a priori.
+**Figure 4.:** The SRE of a two-holed baffle such as this is difficult to predict a priori.
 A central baffle hole is more efficient, but two holes allow more acoustic short-circuiting.
 (B) An SRE map of a two-holed baffle was made to address this question.
 In this scenario, the primary hole can be positioned anywhere on the leaf but the second hole is always at the optimal central position.
 The colour on the map depicts the percent increase in SRE that a male at that position can accrue by making a second optimally positioned hole.
 SRE increases only if the primary hole was eccentric; if the primary hole was close to the optimal position, however, making a second hole in effect reduces the baffle’s SRE.
 The dots depict the positions of the holes of real males.
 The primary hole of the only male with the two-holed baffle is highlighted.

 Why did the other males make no effort to boost their call amplitude further?
 For instance, mole crickets gradually restructure their burrows to bring burrow resonance closer to call frequency(Daws et al., 1996; Bennet-Clark, 1987).
 Baffles however, are unique and cannot be ‘edited’ unlike cavities; once a hole has been cut in a leaf, it cannot be erased or repositioned.
 Only a new hole can be made.
 Here we show that cutting a new hole entails the risk of making a sub-optimal baffle by reducing current SRE through increased acoustic short-circuiting.
 We studied the effect of a second hole on SRE by simulating a scenario where an eccentric hole was abandoned and a second, optimally centred hole was constructed.
 The map depicts at each primary hole position, the percent change in SRE if the male abandoned that position and made a centrally positioned secondary hole (Figure 4B).